olamideakintayo/Inventory-management-system/README.md

 - Add authentication and role-based access control
 - Integrate notification for low-stock alerts
-- Build a React or Angular frontend for the API
+- Build a React frontend for the API
 - Implement audit logging and analytics dashboards

 ---